Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Abstract

 \section{Abstract}

-Recent advances in high-resolution CT-imaging technology are creating a new class of ultra-high resolved micro-structural datasets that challenge the limits of traditional homogenization approaches.
-While state-of-the-art FFT-based homogenization techniques remain effective for moderate datasets, their memory footprint and computational cost grow rapidly with increasing resolution, making them increasingly inefficient for industrial-scale problems.
+Recent advances in high-resolution CT-imaging technology are creating a new class of ultra-high resolved microstructural datasets that challenge the limits of traditional homogenization approaches.
+While state-of-the-art FFT-based homogenization techniques remain effective for moderate datasets, their memory footprint and computational cost grow rapidly with increasing resolution, making them progressively inefficient for industrial-scale problems.
 To address these challenges, the recently developed Superfast-Fourier Transform (SFFT)-based homogenization algorithm leverages the memory-efficient low-rank representations of Tensor Trains (TTs), which reduce the storage and computational requirements of large-scale homogenization problems.
 Developed for CPU usage, SFFT-based Homogenization efficiently handles high-resolution datasets, assuming the underlying data is well-behaved.

 In this work, we investigate the performance of fundamental TT operations on modern hardware accelerators using the JAX framework.
-This benchmarking study, comparing CPUs, GPUs, and TPUs, evaluates execution times and computational efficiency.
-Building on these insights, we adapt the SFFT-based homogenization algorithm for usage on accelerators, achieving speed-ups of up to 10× relative to the CPU implementation, thus paving the road for the treatment of previously infeasible dataset sizes.
-Our results show that GPUs and TPUs achieve comparable performance in realistic scenarios, despite the relative immaturity of the TPU ecosystem, demonstrating the potential of both architectures to accelerate quantum-inspired techniques for industrial-scale simulations, particularly for homogenization problems.
+A benchmarking study across CPUs, GPUs, and TPUs evaluates execution times and computational efficiency, highlighting the strengths and limitations of TT operations on different architectures and motivating future hybrid approaches.
+Building on these insights, we adapt the SFFT-based homogenization algorithm for accelerator execution, enabling homogenization at high resolutions ranging from 300 million to 70 billion grid points, which are infeasible for the best available GPU-based FFT reference implementation.
+While the observed scaling behavior is geometry-dependent, the results demonstrate the potential of accelerator-based quantum-inspired homogenization for high-performance multiscale simulations.